wultra/powerauth-crypto/docs/List-of-Used-Keys.md

 | `KEK_AUTHENTICATION_CODE_KNOWLEDGE`  | Derived from user's password or PIN            | Encrypts and decrypts `KEY_AUTHENTICATION_CODE_KNOWLEDGE` on the client.                                                                                     |
 | `KEK_AUTHENTICATION_CODE_BIOMETRY`   | Platform specific                              | Encrypts and decrypts `KEY_AUTHENTICATION_CODE_BIOMETRY` on the client.                                                                                      |

-## Index registry
+## Label registry

-The following table contains the list of all derivation indexes for KDF function used in the protocol.
+The following table contains the list of all derivation labels for KDF function used in the protocol.

 | Label                           | Derived key                        | Source key                               | Description                                                                                                                |
 |---------------------------------|------------------------------------|------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|